YunongPan/sicherheit_gazebo_ws/README.md

 	`j k l`
 	`m , .`

-	More details about usage please see: https://github.com/ros-teleop/teleop_twist_keyboard
+	*More details about usage please see: https://github.com/ros-teleop/teleop_twist_keyboard*

+	*If you are using an German keyboard, please pay attention to the position of < and > button.*

 4. Open another terminal and source the environment.